kubewarden/kubewarden.io/content/blog/2025/04/kubewarden-1.24-release.md

 we decided it was time to highlight their stability by promoting them to `v1.0.0`.

 We have released most of our policies, those we consider stable, as `v1.0.0`.
-This shows our commitment over this time, now paraded in Semantic Versioning.
+This shows our commitment over time, now paraded in Semantic Versioning.
 You can find [here](https://github.com/kubewarden/community?tab=readme-ov-file#repositories) a list of policy repositories and their maturity level; note that the